 Antonella, Hna.
 Tolman, Milagros, and Hna.
-Beecher
+Beecher The girls are cousins. |

 This week we had another multi-zone conference with all the missionaries in Formosa province, which was a great chance to regroup and renew.
 It was good to see President and Sister Franco, hear more from them, and get together with everyone to remember Hermana Scadlock.